HiDeoo/starlight-package-managers/packages/starlight-package-managers/README.md

 ## Getting Started

 Want to get started immediately?
-Check out the [getting started guide](https://starlight-package-managers.vercel.app/getting-started/) or a [live demo](https://starlight-package-managers.vercel.app/demo/).
+Check out the [getting started guide](https://starlight-package-managers.vercel.app/getting-started/) or check out the [demo](https://starlight-package-managers.vercel.app/demo/) to see the plugin in action.

 ## Description